GIScience/sketch-map-tool/README.md

 choice.

 ### 1. Installation using Docker
-To make the installation more easy, we created a [Dockerfile](Dockerfile) based on which you can build a container running the tool.

 #### 1a.
 Install Docker
 If you do not have Docker installed, you can, for example, install it with [Docker Desktop](https://www.docker.com/get-started/).